A Multi-Segment, Soft Growing Robot with Selective Steering: Conclusion Future Work

 We present a novel multi-segment vine robot that can grow into various shapes without contacting the environment.
 The principle allows for high degrees of freedom with only two pressure control inputs.
 A manufactured prototype was able to repeatably grow along different paths.
 It is airtight and can hold its shape without an active air supply to the pouches.

 A permanent magnet inside the tip mount selectively actuates single pouches or a connected set of pouches.
 The user only has to input the pressure to the robot during operation and does not need to control an additional shape-locking or stiffening system.
 The design is reversible because the pouches can deflate during retraction.
-The design of the vine robot can be adapted to different requirements by varying the pouch type, the pouch size, the material, or the number of pouches connected to one valve.
+It can be adapted to different requirements by varying the pouch type, the pouch size, the material, or the number of pouches connected to one valve.
 The implementation is cheap because it only requires valves and magnets in addition to the vine robot fabric.

 The developed 3D-printed magnetic valve is actuated by an external magnet.
 The valve is cheap, easy to manufacture, and can be tuned for different pressure ranges.